TheOneric/CR-Fixes/Readme.md

 ## For Developers
+### Contributing
+Just send me Pullrequest or open an issue, explaining the changes made and/or the problems encountered.
+Please note that this projected is licensed under the GPLv3.
+If you contribute to this project, you consent to also release your contribution under the terms of the GNU General Public License version 3.

 ### File hierachy and file names
 All webpages and their corresponding scripts and css are located in extensions/extension_pages.
 All scripts meant to modify crunchyroll are located in extension/js.
 All content script files start with cs\_, all js files that only define functions and constants start with lib\_.